szaaamerik/szaaamerik/README.md

 ## [Forza Mods Website](https://github.com/ForzaMods/website)

-I created this website, one of my first projects that went public.
+I created the V1 version of this website, one of my first projects that went public.
 It was rushed due to the necessity of including most of the guides on it.
 I abandoned it since I dont like web development.

 ## [Forza Mods Live Editing](https://github.com/ForzaMods/Forza-Mods-Live-Editing)